SMALL PUBLIC GROUP LANTAU TOUR

 Children aged 2 and under are completely free.

 All prices listed are in Hong Kong $.
-They include a boat ride at Tai O, a one way ticket in a standard cabin on the Ngong Ping Cable Car and lunch at the Heritage Hotel in Tai O. Prices listed do not include the costs of transport (apart from the cable car and boat).
-You will need to pay for your transport to and from the meeting point and for the public bus rides on Lantau Island.
+They include a boat ride at Tai O, a one way ticket in a Standard Cabin on the Ngong Ping Cable Car and lunch at the Heritage Hotel in Tai O. Prices listed include the costs of transport during the tour but not to and from the meeting and end points of the tour.

 This tour does involve a lot of walking.
 At most you can expect to walk about 12km.
 We can reduce the amount of walking involved, for example by cutting out the walk to the lookout point for the Macau Bridge.
 You can have a coffee break or a look around the shops whilst the rest of the group continue.
 Please be aware that the most we can reduce it to will be about 8km so you do need to have a reasonable level of fitness to take this tour.

 Please be aware that the Big Buddha is not in the city, it is in the Lantau National Park.
 This means that you will need to travel to Lantau which is approximately one hour away from downtown Hong Kong.

 At the end of the tour of Tai O you will be in the middle of the National Park.
 You will need to travel to Tung Chung or Mui Wo (transport hubs on Lantau) in order to travel back to downtown Hong Kong.
 It will take approximately 45 to 50 minutes from Tai O to Tung Chung / Mui Wo from where it will be another hour to downtown Hong Kong.
 This journey is made with your guide.

 If you do not wish to spend 3 hours of your day travelling to and from the Lantau National Park please do not book this tour, please book a private customised city tour instead.